CatsMeow492/AWSNotesCCP/DevOps/notes.md

 ## AWS Systems Manager Automation
 1. Runbooks can be used to automate tasks across multiple accounts and regions.
 Can directly run scripts on EC2 instances.

+## EC2
+1. Can use "warm pools" to keep instances prepared for scaling.
+Pools can be used to keep instances in a stopped state and ready to be started when needed.

+## CodeGuru
+1. Can be used to analyze code for performance and security issues.